tablelandnetwork/hardhat-tableland/README.md

 There are no additional steps you need to take for this plugin to work.
 Simply use the `local-tableland` network when running Hardhat tasks or interact with the Hardhat Runtime Environment's `localTableland` API programmatically.

-{% note %}

-**Note:** The `@nomicfoundation/hardhat-network-helpers` package provides a useful function `loadFixture` that will reset the state of the Hardhat network to a snapshot that your fixture captured.
+**Important Note:** The `@nomicfoundation/hardhat-network-helpers` package provides a useful function `loadFixture` that will reset the state of the Hardhat network to a snapshot that your fixture captured.
 Unfortunately, Local Tablelend can't yet deal with this type of state reset, so avoid using `loadFixture` when using Local Tableland.

-{% endnote %}